mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/03_design_a_single_function.md

-# Design a Single-Method Program
+# Design a Single-Function Program

 _**This is a Makers Vine.** Vines are designed to gradually build up sophisticated skills.
 They contain a mixture of text and video, and may contain some challenge exercises without proposed solutions.
-[Read more about how to use Makers
+[Read more about how to use Makers Vines.](https://github.com/makersacademy/course/blob/main/labels/vines.md)_
-Vines.](https://github.com/makersacademy/course/blob/main/labels/vines.md)_

-Learn to design a single-method program.
+Learn to design a single-function program.

 ## On Design

-In the last exercise, you were given a design for a method, wrote some tests, and then implemented the behaviour to make those tests pass.
+In the last exercise, you were given a design for a function, wrote some tests, and then implemented the behaviour to make those tests pass.

 However, in industry an engineer will rarely be given a design.
 They will